asciidisco/Backbone.Marionette.Handlebars/README.md

 but it should also be working within a commonjs or vanilla js based project.
 See the usage section for more details.

+## Backbone Marionette < 0.9.x
+If you need support for Backbone.Marionette versions lower then 0.9.x, please grab the plugin version that´s been tagged with v0.1.0 or download the 0.1.0 zip archive from the downloads section.

 ## Future Features
 Currently the plugin does not support loading templates via XHR requests on its own.